Isty001/dotenv-c/README.md

 #### usage

-Install via clib: `clib install Isty001/dotenv-c`
+Install via clib: `clib install Isty001/dotenv-c`, or just `git clone` into your project.

 Or if you don't want to include in your project, you can `git clone` then install by executing `make install` then link it with `-ldotenv`.